Canterbury Park: History

 In 1999 the legislature authorized a card room with poker tables at Canterbury Park.
 This had the effect of allowing poker tables at the state's Indian tribe casinos as well.

 Due to the 2011 Minnesota state government shutdown, Canterbury was forced to close.
 Ramsey County District Judge Kathleen Gearin rejected a court case by Canterbury's owners to reopen it.
 Canterbury Park reopened on July 20, 2011, when the government shutdown ended.

-In June 2012, Canterbury Park and the Shakopee Mdewakanton Sioux Community, owners and operators of Mystic Lake Casino, announced a 10-year cooperative marketing and purse enhancement agreement that will add $75 million to horsemen purses.
+In June 2012, Canterbury Park and the Shakopee Mdewakanton Sioux Community, owners and operators of Mystic Lake Casino, announced a 10-year cooperative marketing and purse enhancement agreement that added $75 million to horsemen purses.
+The deal was not renewed after it expired on December 31, 2022.

 Canterbury Park also hosts corgi dog races, wiener dog races, and the annual Running of the Bulldogs.

-Staff members include KFAN radio personality and Vikings announcer Paul Allen and FOX Sports North commentator Kevin Gorg.
+Staff members include KFAN radio personality and Vikings announcer Paul Allen and Bally Sports North commentator Kevin Gorg.

 In 2019, Canterbury Park was the site of the Twin Cities Summer Jam.

+Near the end of the 2023 race meet, Canterbury Park director of racing Chris Merz announced that the track would eliminate the runup for races–the distance between the placement of the starting gate and the location where timing of the race begins–in an effort to be more transparent and present a better product to gamblers with the advent of sports betting in the country.
+About two weeks later, Merz announced that he had resigned from Canterbury Park and a track spokesman said that the decision to eliminate the run-up would be reconsidered.

+In April 2024 the Minnesota Racing Commission had approved Historic Horse Racing but was later overturned by the State of Minnesota.